Cinema Studies PhD Handbook

 Year Three

-After a successful defense of the dissertation proposal and a degree audit that shows the student has fulfilled all coursework, exam and language requirements, a stipend of approximately $32,000 with adjustment for inflation will be awarded in the third year.
+After a successful defense of the dissertation proposal and a degree audit that shows the student has fulfilled all coursework, exam and language requirements, a stipend of approximately $35,000 plus the yearly incremental percentage increase adjustment will be awarded in the third year.

 The costs of Maintaining Matriculation and student health insurance will also be covered by the fellowship.

-Depending on availability of positions, the chair is often able to recommend 3rd Year students for teaching positions in this department, the College Core Curriculum (CORE-UA) or other University departments.
+Depending on availability of positions, the chair is often able to recommend 3rd Year students for teaching positions in the College Core Curriculum (CORE-UA) or other University departments.

 Year Four

-After a successful review of a chapter of the dissertation, a stipend of approximately $32,000 with adjustment for inflation will be awarded in the fourth year.
+After a successful review of a chapter of the dissertation, a stipend of approximately $35,000 plus the yearly incremental percentage increase adjustment will be awarded in the fourth year.

 The costs of Maintaining Matriculation and student health insurance will also be covered by the fellowship.